oscarnevarezleal/web-monitoring/website_monitoring/README.md

 - SNS - We use SNS for email delivery
 - Lamba - A lambda function check regularly a list of sites defined in _constants.js_
 - Cloudfront - serves a monitoring HTML file from S3 bucket
+- DynamoDb is used to preserve the status of each domain

 ## FAQS